soerr/Unbeaten-Economy/README.md

 1. Fork this repository.
 2. Modify the economy file for the desired map.
 3. Submit a pull request with an explanation.
-4. The Unbeaten Network team will review and approve the updates.
+4. The Unbeaten Network will review and approve the updates.

 ## Guidelines for Contributions
 - Ensure balance and fairness across the economy.